2013 Sustainable Electricity Independent Verification Assurance Statement

 - Testing of calculations performed for specific key performance metrics

 - Review of environmental management system elements and procedures, including internal/external audits and minutes from management reviews

-- High-level of understanding and commitment to the principles of the Sustainable Electricity program by senior company executives and working-level personnel
+- A very good understanding and commitment to the principles of the Sustainable Electricity program by senior company executives and staff

-- A high level of consistency between information provided to CEA and published in other reports
+- High level of consistency between information provided to CEA and information published in other reports

 - Brookfield Renewable Energy Group